anttihirvonen/moonlander/README.md

 Edit variables `sketchbook.location` and `classpath.local.location` in `resources/build.properties`.
 By default, the build process only works on Mac – for other platforms, you must edit the mentioned variables for build to succeed (this is clumsy and should be replaced with better solution later on, but suffices for now).

-Build the library with `ant -f resources/build.xml` – the build process also automatically installs the library into Processing's library folder, so it will be immediately usable.
-Try the example below!
+Build the library with `ant -f resources/build.xml` – the build process also automatically installs the library into Processing's library folder, so it will be immediately usable after you restart Processing (must be only done after the first build).
+Then try the example below!

 ## Usage